 A weevils snout is curved downwards so they can bore into plants.
 At the tip of the long snout are the weevils mouth parts that munch fruits, seeds, and other plant parts.
 Different species of weevils have different types of snout forms.
 Every single form is adapted to eating particular plants or parts of plants.
 For instance, the female nut weevils snout is usually longer than its body.
 It requires a long snout to bore through the hard shell of a nut in order to lay its eggs inside.

 The two most popular types of pantry weevils are the granary weevil and the rice weevil.
 Generally known as snout weevils.
 These tiny kitchen pests are actually beetles; very tiny beetles that seldom grow any bigger than ¼ inch.
 Female weevils use their small snouts to drill holes in the casings of grains, just like barley, beans, corn, oats, rice, rye and a variety of seeds.
 As soon as the hole is drilled, she deposits an egg and seals the hole back up using a gelatinous glue-like material she produces herself.
-The egg hatches after a couple of days, and the larvae makes use of its environment for nourishment for about the following month.
+The egg hatches after a couple of days, and the larvae make use of its environment for nourishment for about the following month.

 Remove all contaminated foods.
 This might be the best step in doing away with weevils.
-Examine throughout the kitchen, including each single cabinet, for any food items that may be contaminated.
+Examine throughout the kitchen, including every single cabinet, for any food items that may be contaminated.
 If you find something you are not certain of, discard it.
 There is absolutely no reason for jeopardizing reinfestation.
 It could actually empty your pockets over time.
 Upon collecting them up, take outside to the garbage container right away, and transfer the can as far off from your house as you possibly can.